 Preparing for the Coronavirus

-At Second Harvest Food Bank of Central Florida, we remain committed to helping make sure that as much food as possible can reach those who are struggling.
-More than 300,000 meals are being provided every day to our six county service area
+At Second Harvest Food Bank of Central Florida, we remain committed to helping make sure that as much food as possible can reach those experiencing hunger.

 - The Summer Food Service Program, which provides meals to kids when school is out for the summer, launched early on March 23.
-Over 258,000 meals have been provided to kids, which exceeds the total number of meals provided for all of Summer 2019.
+Over 770,000 meals were provided to kids this summer.

-- Second Harvest’s Catering for Good team is shifting its focus to help the production kitchen prepare, pack and distribute 12,000 meals daily to food deserts.
+- Second Harvest’s Catering for Good team shifted its focus to help the production kitchen prepare, pack and distribute meals daily to food deserts.
 Over 1.5 million meals have been provided to families and seniors.

 - The Culinary Training Program is training students virtually.
-Our students are learning life skills and cooking skills through online classes.
-A virtual graduation is scheduled for June.
+43 students are learning life skills and cooking skills through online classes.

 Second Harvest Food Bank of Central Florida continues to monitor developments regarding the spread of COVID-19 (Coronavirus) in our community.
 We're communicating daily with local emergency management services and Feeding America.